 For the record, the Vegan Examiner of New Orleans officially condones same-sex marriages and condemns bestiality.
 That is just how he rolls.
 Many people say they condemn bestiality, but then eat animal products produced through such practices.
 Domestic turkeys, for instance, can no longer mate naturally because of breeding and genetic manipulations that have grown their breasts too big for coital contact.
 Some humans may have reached these proportions as well, of their own accord.
 But let's not go there.

 It is best to express your love for animals non-sexually.
 Take, for instance, the band The New Hot 5.
 While none of them are known to be vegan, and although they play New Orleans Jazz but don't live in New Orleans, they still have at least once been nice to cows.
-They went all the way to France to play When the Saints Go Marching In for some cows (see "Jazz for Cows" video attached to this article), who seem to genuinely appreciate it.
+They went all the way to France to play When the Saints Go Marching In for some cows (see "Jazz for Cows" video above), who seem to genuinely appreciate it.
 No one knows what the band had for dinner that night, but we can be hopeful they might have thought twice about eating cow flesh.